Some of the links in this post may be affiliate links. See our disclosure for more info.

 16. Practice #JOMO

-Social media is helpful, but it could be detrimental depending on how you use it.
-When your default behavior is to keep scrolling on Facebook instead of talking to whoever’s with you, or taking a picture of everything you eat instead of just savoring it, then it’s time to experience the joy of missing out (JOMO)—a practice promoted by Randi Zuckerberg.
+Social media is helpful, but it can be detrimental depending on how you use it.
+Consider giving it up for a while.
+When your default behavior is to keep scrolling instead of talking to whoever’s with you, or taking a picture of everything you eat instead of eating it, then it’s time to experience the joy of missing out (JOMO) – a practice promoted by Randi Zuckerberg.
 Yes, she’s Mark Zuckerberg’s sister.

 17. Make Your Bed